 2. Explore Mayan Ruins

 Belize was home to the ancient Mayan civilization, and the ruins of cities still stand all over the country.
-The largest, Caracol, was occupied as early as 1200BC and, at its height, was home to over 140,000 people!
+The largest Mayan city in Belize, Caracol, was occupied as early as 1200BC and, at its height, was home to over 140,000 people!
 I'd highly recommend touring one of the sites and learning about this incredible culture.
+The weather in Belize can be very hot, so I'd recommend taking a lot of water with you for climbing up the structures and wear sunscreen.

 3. Snorkel or dive the Belize Barrier Reef

 Belize has the second largest barrier reef in the world (read more about it in my blog post here), and it is an absolute marvel.
-You can snorkel at places like Silk Caye or go diving in the Great Blue Hole.
-Stingrays, dolphins, manatees, fish, sharks and turtles are some of the wildlife you can see, in addition to the stunning coral itself.
+You can snorkel the Belize Barrier Reef at places like Silk Caye or go diving in the Great Blue Hole.
+Stingrays, dolphins, manatees, fish, sharks and turtles are some of the wildlife you can see in Belize, in addition to the stunning coral itself.

 4. Venture into underground caves